Magicland Dizzy: Development and promotion

-This was the first Dizzy game that was not fully designed and coded by the Oliver Twins, the creators of Dizzy.
+Magicland Dizzy was the first Dizzy game that was not fully designed and coded by the Oliver Twins, the creators of Dizzy.
 After Fantasy World Dizzy they had started working more closely with Codemasters, developing games for the American market where the Nintendo Entertainment System (NES) was quickly capturing a large audience.
 In order to continue the Dizzy series, which remained popular in Codemasters' home market, the Twins had to bring in others to do the majority of the design and coding.
 This gave them time to concentrate on their other projects.
 The coding of Magicland Dizzy was contracted out to Big Red Software.

-In order to promote Magicland Dizzy, a five screen mini-adventure for the ZX Spectrum known as Into Magicland or unofficially Dizzy 3 and a half was given away with the January 1991 edition of Crash, a UK-based magazine.
+In order to promote Magicland Dizzy, a five screen mini-adventure for the ZX Spectrum known as Into Magicland (or, unofficially, Dizzy 3 and a half) was given away with the January 1991 edition of Crash, a UK-based magazine.
 It featured Dizzy and his cousin Danny and is a prequel to the main game, ending with Dizzy teleporting to the first screen of Magicland Dizzy.
 This was the character Danny's only appearance in a Dizzy game.

 Originally Magicland Dizzy was only available as part of a five-game Dizzy compilation called The Dizzy Collection which also featured Dizzy, Treasure Island Dizzy, Fantasy World Dizzy and Fast Food.
 The game was later released separately at a budget price.

 Remake

 Wonderland Dizzy is a platform adventure game developed in 1993 and later released in October 2015 by the Oliver Twins for the Nintendo Entertainment System (NES).
 The Oliver Twins had previously released several games for the NES, published by Camerica for both the Aladdin Deck Enhancer and later sold as standalone non-licensed cartridges.
 Camerica also released the Codemasters-designed Game Genie cartridge, distributed in the US by Galoob and the subject of Lewis Galoob Toys, Inc. v.
 Nintendo of America, Inc.

 Like many of the Dizzy games ported to the Nintendo Entertainment System, Wonderland Dizzy is an enhanced remake of a previously released Dizzy game – Magicland Dizzy, albeit with an Alice in Wonderland theme.
-As in Magicland Dizzy, the aim of the game is rescuing the other members of The Yolkfolk who have been placed under spells by the Evil Wizard Zaks, however Wonderland Dizzy allows the player to play as Dizzy, Daisy or control both characters.
+As in Magicland Dizzy, the aim of the game is rescuing the other members of The Yolkfolk who have been placed under spells by the Evil Wizard Zaks, but Wonderland Dizzy allows the player to play as Dizzy, Daisy or control both characters.

 Wonderland Dizzy was previously rejected for The Excellent Dizzy Collection.

 The game source code was discovered by The Oliver Twins in October 2015.
-The game was released in 2015 for online emulated gaming and for free download.
+The game was released for online emulated gaming and for free download.